learn-co-curriculum/cssi-4-cartoon-collections/README.md

 #### Function 3 - Long Planeteer Calls

-The `long_planeteer_calls` function should accept an array of calls.
+The `long_planeteer_calls` function should accept a list of calls.
 The function should tell us if any of the calls are longer than four characters.
 For example:

 ```python
 short_words = ["puff", "go", "two"]